Physical properties of a generalized model of multilayer adsorption of dimers: Results and discussion

-Notice that, for a specific value of $L$, the sharp rise of the curve for \(P_p\) shifts to the higher value of $H_{max}$ with increasing the value of $p_0$ (see Fig.\ \ref{fig:Pp}(d)).
-It indicates that the presence of vertical dimers promotes the percolation.
+Notice that for a specific value of $L$, the sharp rise of the curve for \(P_p\) shifts to the higher value of $H_{max}$ with increasing the value of $p_0$ (see Fig.\ \ref{fig:Pp}(f)).
+It indicates that the presence of vertical dimers promotes percolation.
 Qualitatively, such a behavior can be understood in the following way: for small $p_0$ the interior of the percolation cluster is more homogeneous and all the deposited dimers belong to the cluster.
-If $p_0$ is increased, at the base of the packing structure isolated clusters are formed that will never help the growing structure to establish a spanning path (see Fig.\ \ref{fig:Hcincrease}).
+When $p_0$ is increased, due to the increased screening effect from horizontal dimers, at the base of the packing structure isolated clusters are formed that will never help the growing structure to establish a spanning path (see Fig.\ \ref{fig:Hcincrease}).
 This implies that more time (or more incoming dimers) is required for the structure to grow to obtain a spanning path.
 Correspondingly, the height of the percolating cluster at the percolation transition increases.
+Finally, it is important to mention that a finite size scaling was done on the $P_p(L)$ curves using the curve collapse method described in~\cite{Palacios2022}, but no universal exponents were found when $p_0$ is varied.

-Numerically, the precise value of the percolation threshold $H_c(L)$ for a given value of $L$ and $p_0$ is determined using the bisection method~\cite{Kundu2016,Kundu2018}.
+Numerically, the precise value of the percolation threshold $H_c(L)$ for a given value of $L$ and $p_0$ is determined using the bisection method~\cite{Kundu2017,Kundu2018}.
 We start with a pair of values of deposition time $t^{\text{hi}}$ and $t^{\text{low}}$ such that a spanning cluster exists at $t=t^{\text{hi}}$, but not at $t=t^{\text{low}}$.
-This interval is then successively bisected and checked if there exists a spanning cluster using the Burning algorithm \cite{herrmann1984backbone} until $t^{\text{hi}}-t^{\text{low}}=1$.
+This interval is then successively bisected and checked if there exists a spanning cluster using the Burning algorithm~\cite{Herrmann_1984} until $t^{\text{hi}}-t^{\text{low}}=1$.
 At this stage, the corresponding height of the entire structure at $t=t^{\text{hi}}$ defines the critical height for a given run.
 Note that, we initially stored the sequence of dimer deposition on the lattice sites up to $t=t^{\text{hi}}$ and used this sequence during the iterative process.
 By repeating the entire procedure for a large number of independent runs and averaging the corresponding critical height values the percolation threshold $H_c(L)$ is obtained.

 The dependence of $H_c(L)$ on $L$ is exhibited in Fig.\ \ref{fig:scalingHcandSmax}.
 It appears that the data points are consistent with the following functional form:

 where $c$ and $A$ are the fitting constants and $\nu>0$.
 We find that the exponent value $\nu$ has a slight dependence on \(p_0\) values: \(\nu(p_0=0.3) = 0.158\pm0.004\), \(\nu(p_0=0.5) = 0.130\pm0.004\) and \(\nu(p_0=0.7)=0.108\pm0.003\).